12 Hours Rotorua

 Fashion key icon.

-McLeods Booksellers has been supplying locals and visitors to the area with quality literature since 1896.
-Nowadays it boasts one of the biggest te reo Māori children’s book sections in the country, alongside tomes on topics from history to horror-thriller, sports to science fiction, romance to recipes, and everything in between.
-Whether you're an avid reader or looking for a thoughtful gift, you’re sure to find the perfect pages at McLeods.
+McLeods Booksellers has been supplying locals and visitors with quality literature since 1896.
+Nowadays, it boasts one of the country’s largest te reo Māori children’s book sections, alongside shelves spanning history to horror, sports to science fiction, romance to recipes, and everything in between.
+Whether you’re an avid reader or looking for a thoughtful gift, you’re sure to find the perfect pageturner at McLeods.

 Unwind at Polynesian Spa